Emissions Standards for Boilers and Process Heaters and Commercial / Industrial Solid Waste Incinerators

 - Electronic Reporting:

 Effective February 1, 2013, the final rule amendments require electronic reporting of the Notification of Compliance Status (NOCS).
-Sources will be required to submit the NOCS electronically using the Compliance and Emissions Data Reporting Interface (CEDRI) through EPA’s Central Data Exchange (www.epa.gov/cdx), once EPA has developed the electronic reporting form for the NOCS.
-EPA is currently developing and testing a reporting template for the NOCS report which is expected to be complete in the fall of 2013.
+The electronic reporting template for the NOCS report was completed on January 1, 2014.
+Sources are now required to submit the NOCS electronically using the Compliance and Emissions Data Reporting Interface (CEDRI) through EPA’s Central Data Exchange (www.epa.gov/cdx).
+Sources who have already submitted the required NOCS report are not required to resubmit the NOCS report electronically.
+See the User’s Guide on the CEDRI application and registration (PDF) (110pp, 4.5 MB)

 December 20, 2012: The EPA finalized changes to Clean Air Act standards for area source boilers (40 CFR 63, subpart JJJJJJ) and for major source boilers (40 CFR 63, subpart DDDDD).
 As a result, 99 percent of the approximately 1.5 million boilers in the U.S. are not covered or can meet the new standards by conducting periodic boiler tune-ups.
 The final rule can be found at Regulatory Actions